uspki/policies/certificate-policy.md

 Direct contractor personnel employed to operate any part of the CAs or perform functions pertaining to the infrastructure shall be subject to the same personnel requirements set forth in this CP.

 ### 5.3.8 Documentation supplied to personnel
-Documentation sufficient to define duties and procedures for each Trusted Role shall be provided to the personnel filling that Trusted Role.
+Documentation sufficient to define duties and procedures for each trusted role shall be provided to the personnel filling that trusted role.

 ## 5.4 Audit Logging Procedures